Pujo-Atlas-Kolkata/PujoAtlasKol-Web/CONTRIBUTING.md

 ## Pull Requests

+- PR must be created from `dev` branch and PR should be raised against the `dev` branch unless stated otherwise
 - Use the provided PR template.
 - Fill out all sections, including testing steps and screenshots if UI is affected.
 - All PRs must pass CI (lint, format, typecheck, build) before merge.